mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-elements.md

 group: Essentials
 ---

-Elements are the basic building blocks in Revit data model.
-Elements are organized into Categories.
-The list of categories is built into each Revit version and can not be changed.
-Elements have [Parameters]({{ site.baseurl }}{% link _en/beta/guides/revit-params.md %}) that hold data associated with the Element.
-Depending on their category, Elements will get a series of built-in parameters and can also accept custom parameters defined by user.
-Elements might have geometry e.g. Walls (3D) or Detail Components (2D), or might not include any geometry at all e.g. *Project Information* (Yes even that is an Element in Revit data model, although it is not selectable since Revit views are designed around geometric elements, therefore Revit provides a custom window to edit the project information).
-Elements have [Types]({{ site.baseurl }}{% link _en/beta/guides/revit-types.md %}) that define how the element behaves in the Revit model.

-{% capture api_note %}
-In Revit API, Elements are represented by the {% include api_type.html type='Autodesk.Revit.DB.Element' title='DB.Element' %} and each element parameter is represented by {% include api_type.html type='Autodesk.Revit.DB.Parameter' title='DB.Parameter' %}.
-The {% include api_type.html type='Autodesk.Revit.DB.Element' title='DB.Element' %} has multiple methods to provide access to its collection of properties

-&nbsp;

-Each element has an Id (`DB.Element.Id`) that is an integer value.
-However this Id is not stable across upgrades and workset operations such as *Save To Central*, and might change.
-It is generally safer to access elements by their Unique Id (`DB.Element.UniqueId`) especially if you intend to save a reference to an element outside the Revit model e.g. an external database.
-Note that although the `DB.Element.UniqueId` looks like a UUID number, it is not.
-Keep that in mind if you are sending this information to your external databases.
-{% endcapture %}
-{% include ltr/api_note.html note=api_note %}

 ## Referencing Elements

 There are more elaborate ways to collect various elements in Revit.
 This section shows how you can manually reference a specific element and bring that into your Grasshopper definition.
 Later sections discuss the generic ways of collecting elements of various types.